 Sutton Befrienders is a volunteering project which aims to reduce social isolation and loneliness for people living in the London Borough of Sutton.
-We work with adults of all ages who have found themselves lonely or isolated, whether through ill health, lack of mobility or lack of regular contact with family and friends.
+We work adults of all ages who have found themselves lonely or isolated, whether through ill health, lack of mobility or lack of regular contact with family and friends.

 The Jo Cox Commission on Loneliness found that more than 9 million people always or often feel lonely and that around 200,000 older people have not had a conversation with a friend or relative in more than a month.

-Want to be a Befriender?
+Want to become a Sutton Befriender?

+Join our award-winning group of volunteers!
+Sutton Befrienders won "Outstanding Volunteer Group" at the 2020 Sutton Community Awards.
 If you want to volunteer, please contact Sutton Befrienders using this form.
 You’ll be invited in for an interview and asked to attend a day’s training.